-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Internet Outreach Minorities Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Low income individuals and families Public Hearings were placed on the City's website on July 23, 2019 and April 7, 2020.
-The draft Action Plan was also posted on the City's website on April 15, 2020.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Internet Outreach Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Low Income and Individuals and Families Public Hearings were placed on the City's website on August 25, 2020 and April 30, 2021.
+The draft Action Plan was also posted on the City's website on April 23, 2021.
+A Public Hearing was placed on the City's website on June 26, 2022 concerning the amended 2021 Plan.
+The Amended Plan was also placed on the website.
 No comments were received.
 Since no comments were received, no comments were not accepted.